 Mountain Magnolia Inn Thanksgiving Harvest Dinner served from 12-7 PM.
-Children under 12, $25 and under 6 free.
+3-Course Prix Fixe $50, 5-Course Prix Fixe $60, Children Under 12 with 3-Course Prix Fixe $25; Under 6 free.
 Executive Chef Chris Brown serving some traditional favorites as well as new creations, organic and locally sourced when possible.
 Dine by fireside in the 1868 Country Inn.
 Call 1-800-914-9306 for reservations.

 Hendersonville / Flat Rock

 Season's at Highland Lake Inn annual Thanksgiving Day Buffet Spectacular, 10:30 AM to 7:00 PM with live music.
 828-696-9094.

 The Thanksgiving Folk Dance Camp (November 27-30, 2014) is a holiday tradition with contra and folk dance classes, live folk music, crafts, hiking, outdoor gams and more.
 Packages include lodging, food and all activities.
 Go to their Web site.

 2. Holiday Packages / Places to Stay: See our holiday vacation packages page for the latest holiday vacation packages, deals and specials.
 Also see our list of the bests hotels, bed and breakfast inns and cabin rentals in Asheville and the surrounding Blue Ridge Mountains of North Carolina.
 Make reservations early since we will have lots of visitors in town for the big Thanksgiving Weekend.